The 8 principles of The Data Protection Act & GDPR

 This principle is relatively new in contrast with DPA 1998.
 With this newly added principle in DPA 2018, every organisation that stores or processes personal data must comply with regulatory obligations.

-To meet the legislation, controllers and businesses must design the data protection principles for secure usage of UK citizen’s personal data.
+To meet the legislation, controllers and businesses must design data protection principles to secure UK citizens’ personal data usage.

-An individual has the right to demand or access copy of their collected personal data and other information.
-This request is known as simple SAR or Data Subject Access Request.
-We have covered this topic in detail here Article 15 – the right of acess.
+Individuals can demand or access copies of their collected personal data and other information.
+This request is known as a simple SAR or Data Subject Access Request.
+We have covered this topic in detail in Article 15 – the Right of Access.

 What are the eight pieces of sensitive personal data as classified by GDPR?

-Under the GDPR rights, data is classified into two categories, i.e., personal data and sensitive personal data.
-Personal data is some of the information that helps identify the person related to some degree of accuracy.
+Under the GDPR rights, data is classified into two categories, i.e., personal and sensitive personal data.
+Personal data is information that helps identify the person related to some degree of accuracy.

-In contrast to GDPR breach, sensitive personal information is information that, if disclosed or misused, can result in data theft or identity fraud.
-Both of the data needs to be protected at any cost.
-However, sensitive personal information needs an extra layer of security controls such as encrypted, password-protected, etc., to keep it secure.
+In contrast to GDPR breaches, sensitive personal information is information that, if disclosed or misused, can result in data theft or identity fraud.
+Both of the data need to be protected at any cost.
+However, sensitive personal information needs an extra layer of security controls, such as encrypted, password-protected, etc., to keep it secure.

-Any organisation that uses or stores personal data (be it personal or sensitive personal) must comply with the law’s compliances and rules.
+Any organisation that uses or stores personal data (personal or sensitive personal) must comply with the law’s compliance and rules.

 Biometric data